madjava/my-ckad-journey/README.md

 - Get familiar with your Vim or Nano.
 CKAD is a very hands-on exam and you would need to use a terminal.
 No multiple choice questions.
 If you see multiple choice questions please pause and verify you are actually sitting for the CKAD 😝.

-- Some tasks can be accomplished entirely using imperative commands, if you see such questions i advice you use the imperative option than looking for documentation or editing yaml files. e.g one quick imperative command usage is if required to create a `ConfigMap` or `Secret`, expose a `Pod` or scale up a deployment's replicas, you can accomplish these entirely from the command line.<br><br>The K8s documentation is packed with lots of very useful examples but for exam purposes if you know an imperative way of addressing a task use it.
+- Some tasks can be accomplished entirely using imperative commands, if you see such questions i advice you use the imperative option than looking for documentation or editing yaml files. e.g one quick imperative command usage is if you need to create a `ConfigMap` or `Secret`, expose a `Pod` or scale up a deployment's replicas, you can accomplish these entirely from the command line.<br><br>The K8s documentation is packed with lots of very useful examples but for exam purposes if you know an imperative way of addressing a task use it.
 Have a look at some imperative commands i have complied [here](kubectl-commands.md).

 - 🧨 Make sure you are in the right context, there is a command provided in the question section that would put you in the right place, be sure to execute it before you start any question, at least that's what i did, didn't take any chances 🤓